Guilderm/SnowballPlanner/Documents/Product Requirements Document (PRD).md

 ---

-## 4. Design and User Experience
+## 6. Design and User Experience

-### 4.1.
+### 6.1.
 User Flow
-A high-level overview of the primary user journeys within the Debt Free Planner, including how users will navigate through the application to achieve their goals (e.g., creating a debt repayment plan, viewing progress, making adjustments).
+- **Sign Up/Login:** Users create an account or log in to access their debt repayment plans.
+- **Dashboard:** Users view an overview of their debt situation, including repayment progress and upcoming payments.
+- **Create Plan:** Users enter debt details and select a repayment strategy.
+- **Customize Plan:** Users adjust repayment priorities, set extra payments, and save changes.
+- **Track Progress:** Users monitor their repayment progress through charts and summaries.

-### 4.2.
-Key Wireframes/Mockups
+### 6.2.
+Wireframes/Mockups
-A brief summary and visual examples of critical screens or interactions, illustrating the intended user experience and design approach.
-For detailed wireframes and design specifications, refer to the Software Design Document (SDD).

----
+- **Dashboard:** Displays key metrics, repayment progress, and quick actions.
+- **Plan Creation:** Forms for entering debt details and selecting repayment strategies.
+- **Plan Customization:** Interface for adjusting repayment priorities and adding extra payments.
+- **Progress Tracking:** Visual representations of repayment progress and milestones.

-## 5. User Stories
+## 7. User Stories

-### 5.1.
+### 7.1.
 User Stories
 User stories should be:
 - User-Centric Focus
 - INVEST Criteria
 - Have an Acceptance Criteria
 - Prioritization

+- **As a user, I want to create a debt repayment plan using the Snowball strategy so that I can pay off my smallest debts first and gain motivation.**
+- **As a user, I want to see a summary of my debt repayment progress so that I can track my achievements and stay motivated.**
-- **Story 1:** As a [user], I want to [action], so that [benefit].
+- **As a user, I want to customize my repayment plan by adding extra payments so that I can pay off my debts faster.**
-- **Story 2:** As a [user], I want to [action], so that [benefit].
+- **As a user, I want to import my financial data from external accounts so that I don't have to manually enter all my debt information.**

 ---

-## 6. Legal and Compliance
+## 8. Legal and Compliance

-### 6.1.
+### 8.1.
 Data Privacy
 - **Overview**: Outline the commitment to protecting user data and complying with relevant data privacy regulations.
 - **Key Regulations**:
   - **GDPR (General Data Protection Regulation)**: Describe how the product will ensure compliance with GDPR, including data collection, processing, storage, and user rights.